-Your clinic appointment will be arranged by the ward for 6-8 weeks after discharge.
+Your clinic appointment will be arranged by the ward team for 6-8 weeks after discharge.

-Please note this appointment will be with a specialist physiotherapist not a doctor.
+Please note this appointment will be with a specialist physiotherapist, not a doctor.

-Physiotherapy follow-up is also arranged dependent on circumstances and where you live.
-If you have any queries please do not hesitate to contact us on the phone number at the back of this leaflet.
+Physiotherapy follow-up is also arranged, dependent on circumstances and where you live.
+If haven't heard from the physiotherapists within 2-4 weeks of your operation, please ring the number at the end of the leaflet.